-Extension: .mdi: all free format.
+Extension: .mdi; all free format.

-- 1) A title line

-- 2) #line -----

-- 3) n.steps, IRVEL, ipri, ibox, idistr, timestep, Emolim, iengt, ibias

-n.steps Number of MD steps

-IRVEL Describes how velocities should be treated.
+1) A title line 2) #line 3) 3) n.steps, IRVEL, ipri, ibox, idistr, timestep, Emolim, iengt, ibias n.steps Number of MD steps IRVEL Describes how velocities should be treated.
 For the format of the .dat file, see Section 5.1.3.
-Velocities and forces are always written in the last frame of the trajectory (file .mdo) after the final atomic coordinates.

-- =0Assign but do not write velocities in the output .dat file (this is the normal option if you are entering the MD program from a preliminary MC run). - =1Assign starting velocities, and write them on the output .dat file. - =2Read velocities from the input .dat file, but do not write in the output - Read velocities from the input .dat file, and write them in output. =3

-Controls the amount of information printed in the .pri output file.

-- Minimum printout. =0 - Detailed printout (force field echo, stress tensor for Parrinello-Rahman, =1

-Determines whether the simulation uses or not periodic boundary conditions.

-- No periodicity (isolated cluster).
-If this option is chosen, the =0instructions on line (15) below will control the rotation-evaporation issues as detailed in Sections 7.5.1 and 7.5.2.
+Velocities and forces are always written in the last frame of the trajectory (file .mdo) after the final atomic coordinates. =0 Assign but do not write velocities in the output .dat file (this is the normal option if you are entering the MD program from a preliminary MC run). =1 Assign starting velocities, and write them on the output .dat file. =2 Read velocities from the input .dat file, but do not write in the output one. =3 Read velocities from the input .dat file, and write them in output. ipri Controls the amount of information printed in the .pri output file.=0Minimum printout.=1Detailed printout (force field echo, stress tensor for Parrinello-Rahman, etc.). ibox Determines whether the simulation uses or not periodic boundary conditions. =0 No periodicity (isolated cluster).
+If this option is chosen, the instructions on line (15) below will control the rotation-evaporation issues as detailed in Sections 7.5.1 and 7.5.2.
 Note that ibox = 0 is incompatible with confined simulations (inano > 0, see below).
-The program recognizes the incompatible instructions and stops with a warning message. - Periodic box (in three dimensions). =1 timestep Simulation time step, expressed in ps.
+The program recognizes the incompatible instructions and stops with a warning message. =1 Periodic box (in three dimensions). idistr timestep Simulation time step, expressed in ps.
 A value is 0.002 (2 fs) is recommended for best compromise between speed and accuracy of results.

-Controls whether the energy/velocity distribution analysis must be carried out (see Section 7.5.3).

-- =0No distribution analysis is done. - The distribution analysis of molecule-molecule pair energies ( $< E{\text{molim}}$ ) =1and their centre-of-mass velocities is carried out and written in the .pri file.
-This option is mandatory if one wants to perform a biased MD run (see parameter ibias below).

-If idistr=1, this is the energy limit (<0) to store molecule-molecule energies in the distribution (see Section 7.5.3).
+Emolim If idistr=1, this is the energy limit (<0) to store molecule-molecule energies in the distribution (see Section 7.5.3).
 A value roughly equal to the 20% of lattice energy is normally acceptable.
-In a biased MD run, Emolim must be defined ipri ibox idistr and less negative than the upper limit for bias energy Ebiau (see line #4 below).
+In a biased MD run, Emolim must be defined and less negative than the upper limit for bias energy Ebiau (see line #4 below).
 If idistr=0, this is a dummy entry (leave 0.0).

-Emolim

-iengt Switch parameter to decide the integration algorithm (Section 7.2).

-=0 The leapfrog integrator is used.

-=1 The velocity-Verlet integrator is used.

-Controls whether the distribution of kinetic energy of the MD run is biased (Section 7.2.4).

-=0 Unbiased run.
+Switch parameter to decide the integration algorithm (Section 7.2). =0 The leapfrog integrator is used. =1 The velocity-Verlet integrator is used.
+Controls whether the distribution of kinetic energy of the MD run is biased (Section 7.2.4). =0 Unbiased run. =1 The kinetic energy distribution is biased.

-ibias

-The kinetic energy distribution is biased.
 It is mandatory that idistr=1 (see above) if ibias =1.
-An extra bias. tab output file is also produced if ibias=1 (see below).
-Change its name if you don't want that it will be overwritten by further MiCMoS biased MD runs.
+An extra bias.tab output file is also produced if ibias=1 (see below).
+Change its name if you don't want that it will be convertise here MiCMaS history MD and